 Despite emerging deal, US to miss fiscal cliff deadline

-US lawmakers missed a deadline to avoid the "fiscal cliff" budget crunch but inched towards a deal to ease the worst impact of the crisis by heading off economy-busting tax hikes.
+US lawmakers missed their deadline to avoid the so-called "fiscal cliff" Monday but said they were near to finding a deal to ease the worst impact of the crisis by heading off tax hikes.

-Despite the emerging deal, the economy will technically go over the cliff at midnight after aides to Republican leaders in the House of Representatives said no vote on a pact could be scheduled in time on Monday.
+Despite rising hopes, the economy will technically go over the cliff at midnight after the aides to Republican leaders in the House of Representatives said no vote on a pact could be scheduled before Tuesday.

-While automatic spending cuts and tax hikes will come into force on January 1, global stock markets will be closed on New Year's Day, giving lawmakers a few more hours of breathing room before panic over the US economy sets in.
+While automatic spending cuts and tax hikes will come into force, global stock markets will be closed on New Year's Day, giving lawmakers a few more hours of breathing room before panic over the US economy sets in.

-"If a deal is reached, there's little difference between a vote tonight or tomorrow to give members a chance to review," a House Republican source said.
+"If a deal is reached, there's little difference between a vote tonight or tomorrow to give members a chance to review," the source said.

-President Barack Obama earlier said a deal was close though not done and the top Senate Republican negotiator Mitch McConnell, who thrashed out a compromise with Vice President Joe Biden, agreed.
+On a day of political drama and ill feeling, President Barack Obama said a deal was close though not done and the top Senate Republican, Mitch McConnell, agreed.

 "It appears that an agreement to prevent this New Year's tax hike is within sight.
 It's not done.
 There are still issues left to resolve, but we're hopeful that Congress can get it done," Obama said at the White House.